 Since you have already registered your systems you should know your Red Hat account information.
 But if you don’t have a Red Hat account yet, go to the Insights get started page and select the tab for “New Red Hat Account” which will help you get set up with an account.

 Once you have logged in, you will be presented with several tiles.
-At the time of this posting there are three tiles on cloud.redhat.com - Red Hat Insights, Cloud Management Services for Red Hat Enterprise Linux, and Red Hat OpenShift Cluster Manager.
+At the time of this posting there are six tiles on cloud.redhat.com — Red Hat Insights, Red Hat OpenShift Cluster Manager, Red Hat Ansible Automation Platform, Cost Management, Migration Services, and Subscription Watch.

-Red Hat OpenShift Cluster Manager is a developer preview of how OpenShift 4 users can install, register, and manage all of their OpenShift 4 clusters via cloud.redhat.com.
+Red Hat OpenShift Cluster Manager enables OpenShift 4 users to install, register, and manage all of their OpenShift 4 clusters via cloud.redhat.com.

 You can also go directly to the Insights results at: cloud.redhat.com/insights.